testsmt/yinyang/README.md

 pip3 install antlr4-python3-runtime==4.9.2
 ```

-Note that you may want to add `yinyang/bin` to your PATH, for running yinyang.
+Note that you may want to add `yinyang/bin` to your PATH, for running yinyang conveniently without prefix.

 Usage
 -------------